jeremiahishere/chrisbot/README.md

 ========

 ####acts_as_chris
-Retrieves the first google search result for a given query and puts it into clipboard so you can paste it in skype.
+A skype bot to automatically reply to a question with the first animated google image result.

 ####Installation
 Download